raza6/MaiteInThePocket/README.md

 To use the app locally:

+In `src/server`, copy `.env.template` as `.env` and complete the mongo connection informantion.
-Launch the server using `npm run start` in the `src/server` directory.
-Make sure the connection string to your mongo server is correct (`src/server/mongo.ts`).
+Launch the server using `npm run start` in the  directory.
 You can check that the server is launched by requesting the `/mp/test` endpoint.

 Launch the app using `npm run start` in the `src/app` directory.
 Make sure the API_URL constant is correct (`src/app/services/mainServices.ts`).
 The app should automatically open in your browser of choice.